mcrd25/mcrd25/README.md

 <!--  -  Predicting Bitcoin Price Variations using Bayesian Regression = - **NOTE:** ***__no repo yet__*** 🪙
   -  Trying to updated current [Personal Projects Repo (compiled list of all decent projects on my github)](https://github.com/mcrd25/Personal-Projects)-->
   -  🧑‍💼 At work I work on Data Dashboards, Data|Economic Analysis & Prediction models( using Python, BI, Alteryx and SQL), Digital Transformation and automation (Process transformation in tax at @Deloitte KY Office and beyond), manage custom application development (to support digital transformation), and manage integration of new software for Tax (KY).

-- 🌱 I’m currently learning more about GO, Microeconomics, and System Design.

-- 👯 I’m looking to possibly collaborate on any sort of Data Driven Economic Research/Analysis Paper.

 - 🤔 I’m looking for help with implementing Machine Learning applications.
 Any help would be welcomed on above open source projects mentioned that I'm currently working on section (except Deloitte work of course)